-Those wishing to challenge a bidding process or outcome may do so according to timelines and processes in relevant trade agreements.
-The notice must be made in writing to the City's Purchasing Branch Manager.
+Suppliers wishing to challenge a bidding process or outcome may do so by providing a written notice to the City's Purchasing Branch Manager.
 The notice must contain a detailed explanation of the concerns with the process or outcomes.
-We will endeavour to reach a mutually satisfactory conclusion.
-If unsuccessful in reaching a conclusion, the protestor has the option of using trade agreement mechanisms for a bid protest.
+The Purchasing Branch Manager will endeavour to reach a mutually satisfactory conclusion with the supplier.
+If unsuccessful in reaching a mutually satisfactory conclusion, the supplier has the option of using trade agreement mechanisms for a bid protest.

 All Tender documents issued by the City are the property of the City and may not be copied or sold to other parties without express authorization of the City's Purchasing Branch Manager.

 Check the original posting location regularly for addendums, and questions and answers on open opportunities

 Read the bid documents thoroughly and follow all the instructions and conditions

 Make inquiries if the bid document’s process or content are not clear by submitting a question to the contact listed in the bid document

 Ensure your response is submitted to the prescribed Submission Location, noted in the bid documents, before the Closing Date and Time

 We use Master Municipal Construction Documents (MMCD) as the standard construction documents for many of our civil work projects.
 The links below are provided for review and information purposes only.
 Each project using the MMCD documents will have contract documents that will take precedence over the information below and will contain some of the information listed as appropriate.